UPDATE: European Union –Tracing Working Documents

 This article aims to clarify some of the distinctions between different categories of working documents and provides details of some of the databases and collections that are essential for research into the workings of the European Union.

-The European Union is a unique creation, as it is not an international organisation, but rather a partnership between separate member states.
+The European Union is a unique creation, as it is not an international organisation but rather a partnership between separate member states.
 The three Communities, which were the forerunner of the European Union, were created by treaties, which form the basis of all European Union law and policy.
+The text of all treaties is available in the original published form on the Eur-Lex website under the heading EU law.
 The negotiation of each treaty has been preceded by an inter-governmental conference (IGC) involving parliamentary representatives, civil servants and heads of government from each country involved.
 Contributions to these conferences fall into several categories: official statements from the governments of the member states, opinions from individual negotiators, and final statements accompanying the final report.

-The next conference took place at Messina in Sicily in 1955 between the foreign ministers of the Six under the chairmanship of Paul-Henri Spaak, although observers from other countries, including the United Kingdom, were also present.
+The next conference took place at Messina in Sicily in 1955 between the foreign ministers of the six countries under the chairmanship of Paul-Henri Spaak, although observers from other countries, including the United Kingdom, were also present.
 The Spaak report (Rapport des chefs de délégation aux Ministres des Affaires étrangères: Comité intergouvernemental créé par la Conférence de Messine.
 Brussels: The Secretariat, 1956) recommended both the creation of a common market for goods and services and a union in the field of nuclear energy.
-This resulted in the treaties of Rome of 1957, which created both the European Atomic Energy Community and the European Economic Community.
+This resulted in the Euratom Treaty and Treaty of Rome in 1957, which created the European Atomic Energy Community and the European Economic Community, respectively.

 Although some public statements from these conferences are available, no comprehensive collection of documents exists except for the originals deposited in the official archives.